 Why should you eat more plants?
 Because eating more plants just makes you feel better – physically, mentally and emotionally.
 The health benefits of plant-based eating are life changing and can be life-extending.
 But don’t take it from us, here’s what the research says:

 An apple a day keeps the doctor away.
 It can also keep the pounds away and help you maintain a healthier weight over time.
-Natural fiber,which is found only in plant based foods, like apples, provides fullness and satisfaction and aids in digestion.
-Fiber can also lower your risk of diabetes, heart disease, and certain cancers; foster healthier gut bacteria; provide an all-natural detox; make you live longer; and help you be more, well, regular.
+Natural fiber,which is found only in plant-based foods, like apples, provides fullness and satisfaction and aids in digestion.
+Fiber can also lower your risk of diabetes, heart disease, and certain cancers; foster healthier gut bacteria; make you live longer; and help you be more, well, regular.